 If you only know Sam as one of the New Atheists (alongside Dawkins, Dennet, and Hitchens), or as someone who challenges your beliefs about free-speech and free will, you know little about what Sam is about.

-On his podcast, Waking Up, he often has guests join him in the discussion on topics such as meditation, consciousness, Buddhism and mindfulness.
+On his podcast, Making Sense, he often has guests join him in the discussion on interesting topics such as meditation, consciousness, politics and religion.

 Here are just some of the conversations that might interest you: